Difference Between AI and Human Intelligence: A Comparison

 The Future: Will AI Replace Human Intelligence?

-• AI augments human efficiency
+• AI boosts human efficiency

 • Humans guide AI with purpose and empathy

-• ‘Human-in-the-loop’ systems ensure oversight
+• Human-in-the-loop systems ensure balance

 Conclusion